George Gair: Mayor of North Shore City

 Gair served as the 3rd Mayor of North Shore City from 1995 until 1998, defeating incumbent Paul Titchener.

 Later life and death

+In 2010 Gair completed a master's degree at Auckland University of Technology, with a thesis on managing change as a minister of the Crown supervised by Marilyn Waring and Grant Gillon.
 Gair died on 17 August 2015.
 His wife, Fay Gair, died in 2018.

 Honours and awards

 In the 1988 Queen's Birthday Honours, Gair was made a Companion of the Queen's Service Order for public services.
 In the 1994 Queen's Birthday Honours, he was appointed a Companion of the Order of St Michael and St George.